efabless/openlane2/docs/source/getting_started/migrants/index.md

 openlane --with-initial-state <run folder>/*-openroad-detailedrouting/state_out.json --flow OpenInOpenROAD <run folder>/resolved.json
 ---
-Similar to KLayout, opening designs in OpenROAD is implemented as a one-step flow named `OpenInOpenROAD`.
+Similar to KLayout, opening designs in OpenROAD is implemented as a one-step flow named {flow}`OpenInOpenROAD`.
 Like with KLayout, you can give it a run folder.
 ```